jlcarr/CompressionGame/README.md

 # CompressionGame
-A game that teaches for concept of data compression and information entropy, made using the Godot game engine
+A game that introduces the concept of data encoding and compression, made using the Godot game engine

 Play online [here](https://jcarr.ca/CompressionGame/)

+## Description
+YOU play as a telegraph operator who must encode messages with dots and dashes (0s and 1s).
+You'll need to learn about binary representations and data compression in order to solve the puzzles presented.

 ## Resources
 - Godot web with Github pages and Github Actions as CI